ulysses425/salesforce-beatbox/README.txt

 running tests:

-  First, we need to add some custom fields in your Salesforce instance:
+  First, we need to add some custom fields to the Contacts object in your Salesforce instance:

+    - Login to your Salesforce.com instance
+    - Browse to Setup --> Customize --> Contacts --> Fields --> "New" button
     - Add a Picklist (multi-select) labeled "Favorite Fruit", then add Apple
         Orange
         Pear

         Leave default of 3 lines and field name should default to "Favorite_Fruit"

     - Add a Number labeled "Favorite Integer", with 18 places, 0 decimal places
     - Add a Number labeled "Favorite Float", with 13 places, 5 decimal places

   create a sfconfig file in your python path with the following format: